Iterated Vector Fields and Conservatism, with Applications to Federated Learning: Convergence Rates in Federated Learning

-If we have some understanding of the structure of $f_s$ (for example, whether $f_s$ is strongly convex), we can directly apply classical optimization results to derive convergence results for \fedavg.
-By \cref{lemma:preserve_properties}, we see that $f_s$ often inherits common properties of the $f_c$.
-We restrict to $f_c$ where $\nabla f_c$ is Lipschitz continuous, as in the following assumption.
+Note that in general, $f_s$ need not equal the average $f_{avg}$ of the client loss functions.
+If we have some understanding of $f_s$ (for example, whether $f_s$ is convex), we can immediately apply centralized optimization results to derive convergence results for \fedavg.
+To better understand the structure of $f_s$, we will use Lemma \ref{lemma:preserve_properties}.
+However, this requires $j$-conservatism for $j = 1, \dots, k$, as well as Lipschitz continuity.
+Thus, we make the following assumptions.